-You will then be "randomised" to decide which vaccine you will receive for the second dose (Pfizer-BioNTech or Novavax) and whether you will receive a full or a third of a standard dose.
+For participants who received their second vaccine before 29th November, you were "randomised" to decide which vaccine you received for the second dose (Pfizer BioNTech or Novavax).
+For participants receiving their second vaccine after 29th November, you will be "randomised" to decide which dose of the Pfizer vaccine you will receive for the second dose (whether you will receive a full or a third of a standard dose).
 You will not be told which it will be.